 When the body does not produce enough thyroid hormones, the liver cannot process as much cholesterol as it should.
 An underactive thyroid means that the body removes less "bad" cholesterol from the blood than it should, which often leads to high levels of "bad" and total cholesterol.

-The same research notes that societies, such as the American Association of Clinical Endocrinologists and the American Thyroid Association, recommend that people newly-diagnosed with high cholesterol get tested for an underactive thyroid.
+The same research notes that societies, such as the American Association of Clinical Endocrinologists and the American Thyroid Association,

 The research also suggests that a person's cholesterol levels may improve once they have received treatment for an underactive thyroid, even if they do not require cholesterol-lowering medications.

 Even mildly low thyroid hormone levels (subclinical hypothyroidism) can lead to high cholesterol.
-According to 2012 research, elevated TSH levels can also cause high cholesterol, even if T3 and T4 are not elevated.
+According to

 Can an overactive thyroid cause low cholesterol?

 An overactive thyroid might have the opposite effect and cause low levels of cholesterol in the blood.
 However, there is no scientific proof that low cholesterol increases the risk for health problems.